syncfusion-content/asp.net-core-docs/aspnet-core/Tab/Keyboard-Navigation.md

 # Keyboard Navigation

-Tab control provides supports keyboard interaction.
-Using this functionality you can interact with control using keyboard.
-This is achieved by enabling ‘AllowKeyboardNavigation’to ‘true’.
-By default this property value is set to ‘true’.
+The tab control provides support for keyboard interaction.
+Using this keyboard functionality you can interact with the control.
+It is achieved by enabling the **AllowKeyboardNavigation** to true.
+By default, this property value is set to true.

-Following table illustrates the accessible key and their usage
+The following table illustrates the accessible keys and their usage:

 <table>
 <tr>